 Applying outstanding upgrades (sudo apt upgrade) before installing Python prevents dependency conflicts, especially on servers that have not been updated recently.

-Before proceeding with installation, configure the required repository.
-Ubuntu distributions do not ship Python 3.11 in the official repositories.
-To install Python 3.11, import the Deadsnakes Personal Package Archive (PPA), a community-maintained repository that publishes pre-built packages for all supported Ubuntu releases.
+Import the Deadsnakes Personal Package Archive (PPA), a community-maintained repository that publishes pre-built Python 3.11 packages for Ubuntu 22.04 and 24.04.
 If add-apt-repository is unavailable on minimal server images, install the helper first:

 sudo apt install -y software-properties-common